Individual voluntary arrangements

 - At the meeting creditors have to vote on whether to accept the IVA.
 Often creditors send their vote to the IP and don’t actually take part in the meeting.

-- The proposal has to be accepted by more than 75% ‘by value’ of the voting creditors for it to become legally binding on all your creditors.
-‘By value’ means voting creditors who hold more than 75% of your total debt, not the number of creditors you have.
+- The proposal has to be accepted by at least 75% ‘by value’ of the voting creditors for it to become legally binding on all your creditors.
+‘By value’ means voting creditors who hold at least 75% of your total debt, not the number of creditors you have.

 - This means that if the creditors that are owed the highest amount vote against the proposal, the IVA may not go through.